alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/custom-activities-in-tfs2010.md

 tags: [Tfs,TFS Build,workflow]
 categories: [Team Foundation Server]
 ---
-There is a good post on [Jim Lambâ€™s blog](http://blogs.msdn.com/jimlamb/archive/2009/11/18/how-to-create-a-custom-workflow-activity-for-tfs-build-2010.aspx) on how to customize tfs2010 build, but I decided to blog my experience because I need some more time to make it work.
+There is a good post on [Jim Lamb's blog](http://blogs.msdn.com/jimlamb/archive/2009/11/18/how-to-create-a-custom-workflow-activity-for-tfs-build-2010.aspx) on how to customize tfs2010 build, but I decided to blog my experience because I need some more time to make it work.

 The steps to create a custom activities in tfs2010 are the following ones.
 First of all create an activity, like this simple TweetActivity one.
 Respect the example of Jim, I need to add also the BuildExtensionAttribute to make it run.